When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines: Results

 \textbf{Consistency across tasks.} Figure~\ref{fig:forest} shows the per-task diversity advantage (\texttt{diverse\_strong+judge} minus \texttt{homo\_opus+judge}) across all 42 tasks.
 Of 42 tasks, 38 show a positive diversity effect and 4 are ties; zero tasks favor the homogeneous team.
 Excluding ties, the sign test yields $p = (0.5)^{38} \approx 3.6 \times 10^{-12}$.
 Including ties conservatively (as non-positive), a binomial test on 38/42 positive yields $p < 3 \times 10^{-8}$ (Clopper--Pearson 95\% CI on the positive proportion: [0.774, 0.973]).
 The diversity advantage generalizes across all seven task categories, from coding to ethics to summarization.

 \textbf{The 0.500 phenomenon.} Why does \texttt{homo\_opus+judge} land near 0.500?
 When three copies of the same model receive the same prompt at $T = 0.7$, they generate functionally identical outputs---our decoupled evaluation confirms this: all 756 pairwise verdicts across three independent judges returned ties (Section~\ref{sec:separation}).
 The judge, presented with indistinguishable candidates alongside the baseline, cannot reliably prefer one over the other.
 The multi-agent pipeline, in this configuration, does nothing a single call would not accomplish.
 The compute cost is multiplied for zero gain.
 This cell is functionally equivalent to best-of-$N$ sampling from a single model with judge-based selection.
-The near-chance result (WR = 0.512) indicates that within-model sampling variation provides negligible material for selection to exploit, confirming that cross-model diversity---not merely multiple candidates---drives the diversity advantage.
+The near-chance result (WR = 0.512) indicates that, under the fixed-temperature generation protocol used here ($T = 0.7$), within-model sampling variation provides negligible material for selection to exploit, confirming that cross-model diversity---not merely multiple candidates---drives the diversity advantage in this setting.